finbourne/lusid-sdk-java/sdk/docs/PropertyDefinitionsApi.md

     String domain = "NotDefined"; // String | The domain of the property definition to delete properties from.
     String scope = "scope_example"; // String | The scope of the property definition to delete properties from.
     String code = "code_example"; // String | The code of the property definition to delete properties from.
     List<String> requestBody = ["PropertyDefinition/MyScope/MyPropertyName","PropertyDefinition/MyScope/MyPropertyName2"]; // List<String> | The property keys of the properties to delete.
 These must take the format   {domain}/{scope}/{code} e.g \"PropertyDefinition/myScope/someAttributeKey\".
 Each property must be from the \"PropertyDefinition\" domain.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to delete time-variant properties from.
 The property must exist at the specified 'effectiveAt' datetime.
 If the 'effectiveAt' is not provided or is before   the time-variant property exists then a failure is returned.
 Do not specify this parameter if an of the properties to delete are perpetual. try {
-      DeletedEntityResponse result = apiInstance.deletePropertyDefinitionProperties(domain, scope, code, requestBody, effectiveAt);
+      DeletedEntityResponse result = apiInstance.deletePropertyDefinitionProperties(domain, scope, code, requestBody) .effectiveAt(effectiveAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PropertyDefinitionsApi#deletePropertyDefinitionProperties");